 - Access to quality guidance and advice in the resolution of any actual or perceived barriers to progress from the internship host.

-Internship hosts will be provided with a Procedures on the Establishment of Internship Placements for students in Research Internship and Engagement document, which includes further information about requirements and responsibilities.
+Internship hosts will be provided with a Procedures on the Establishment of Internship Placement in Research Internship and Engagement document, which includes further information about requirements and responsibilities.

-Yes, you will be able to access an overview of the process in the Procedures on the Establishment of Internship Placements for students in Research Internship and Engagement document.
+Yes, you will be able to access an overview of the process in the Procedures on the Establishment of Internship Placement in Research Internship and Engagement document.
 If you are currently enrolled in the Master of Research, you can find a list of available internships via the ‘Research Training’ vUWS site.

 Yes, your internship placement must be related to your area of research and/or discipline and it must be research based.
 It is your responsibility to assess how well the internship meets these requirements, in consultation with the unit coordinator.